cognitedata/cognite-synthetic-tags/README.md

         ...
 ```

-For more involved queries for datapoints from CDF, traditionally (by using Cognite SDK for Python), we would:
+Traditionally (by using Cognite SDK for Python), to retrieve a moderately complex set of data from CDF, we would:
  1. make a list of all the tags
  2. fetch from CDF and get a dataframe
  3. rename columns in the dataframe